Str2Str: A Score-based Framework for Zero-shot Protein Conformation Sampling: Details of evaluation metrics

-\paragraph{Diversity} The diversity of the ensemble of interest can be derived from any structural similarity score by enumerating and averaging the pairwise scores between two members of that ensemble.
+\paragraph{Diversity} The diversity of the ensemble of interest can be derived from any structural similarity score by enumerating and averaging the pairwise scores for that ensemble.
 Here we adopt two most commonly used scoring functions: root mean square deviation (RMSD) and TM-score~\citep{zhang2004scoring}.
-RMSD reflects the deviation degree in length (here we use nanometer (nm) as the unit) and is thus unnormalized.
+RMSD reflects the deviation degree in length (here we use nanometer (nm) as unit) and is unnormalized.
 TM-score, on the contrary, is a normalized score to evaluate the structural similarity between two input structures, ranging from $0$ to $1$ and unit-free.
-A higher TM-score indicates that two structures share more similarity.
-Given above, the diversity (Div) of an ensemble $\rmX \coloneqq \{\rvx_i\}_{i=1}^n$ is defined as follows:
+During evaluation, both scores are calculated using the officially released binary from~\citep{zhang2004scoring} independently for each fast folding target.
+After that, we use the mean absolute error (MAE) of both diversity metrics between the reference full MD trajectory and each model and finally report the average across all targets. \reb{The rationale is that the ensemble diversity is not the higher the better, which instead depends on the structural characteristics of different proteins.
+Specifically, some proteins can show rigid structure, of which a typical example is the cyclic peptides~\citep{kessler1982conformation}.
+In this case, the motions in the protein dynamics are limited, and thus embody small ensemble diversity.
+On the other hand, other proteins show more dynamic behaviors like distinguishable different states.
+They can have relatively larger diversity, which can be loyally reflected in the long MD simulations.
+For example, the SARS-Cov-2 spike protein was found to have transitions between its open and closed states~\citep{gur2020conformational}.
+Therefore, we align the ensemble diversity with MD references rather than evaluating as the higher the better.}